- Student Video

 Outstanding undergraduate and graduate students serve as Residential Counselors who live in the residence halls with the students, organize social and recreational activities, serve as role models, and enforce Duke TIP conduct guidelines.

-Each Residential Counselor supervises a group of approximately ten to sixteen students.
+Each Residential Counselor supervises a group of approximately twelve to sixteen students.
 Additional residential administrators with extensive experience provide further oversight.

 Staff members supervise students throughout the day, including during blocks of free time.
 Duke TIP students may not leave campus or designated boundaries at any point during the program, except under the direct supervision of Duke TIP staff.

-During the weekends students participate in large, campus-wide social and recreational programming such as field day activities, talent shows, lip sync or skit competitions, carnivals, dances, and off-campus field trips.
-Recent campus-wide field trips include major and minor league sporting events and family fun centers.
+During the weekends students participate in large, campus-wide social and recreational programming such as field day activities, talent shows, lip sync or skit competitions, carnivals, and dances.
+Once per term, students participate in an off-campus field trip, typically to a family fun center.

 Students need downtime after a day of challenging academics, so we ensure they receive free time each day to relax, read quietly, or spend time with their friends.
 Some sites also offer a few voluntary activities to provide more structured options.